Reduced Course Load

 2. You must be enrolled in at least 6 units at SJSU (both undergraduates and graduate students).
 Of these 6 units, only 3 units can be online.
 This type of RCL can only be authorized once (usually during the first semester of study at SJSU) per degree program level.

-RCL for Final Semester: You will be completing your program this semester and do not need to register for
+RCL for Final Semester: You will be completing your program (graduating) this semester and do not need to

 1. Academic Advisor, Department Chair, or Dean must Authorize the Final Semester RCL

 RCL for Medical Reasons: Illness or medical conditions preventing you from being enrolled full-time.